jpanakkal22/google_books_search/README.md

 # React: Google Books Search

 ## Description
-This application uses React to search the Google Books API for a book of interest and display it to the page.
-A user can then either view the book on Google Books, save the book to a MongoDB database, and remove the selected book form the database.
+This application is full stack using a React UI with Bootstrap styling, Node.js, Express and MongoDB.
+A user can search for a book using the Google Books API, save the book to a database, or remove the saved book from the list.

 ![Employee Directory](/client/public/Img/google_books_A.PNG)